Skip to main content

 9.5Liquid Retina 500 nit, True Tone, excellent burn-in resilience per long-term RTINGS review data.

-81920x1200 IPS, ambient light sensor enables Fully Kiosk auto-dim — the killer feature for bedroom installs.
+81920x1200 IPS, ambient light sensor enables Fully Kiosk auto-dim — the standout feature for bedroom installs.

 7.5No ambient light sensor; Fully Kiosk auto-dim must be scheduled rather than sensor-driven.